peter/jsonapitest/README.md

 };
 ```

-In addition to custom assert functions you can also write (inline javascript assertions)[#assert-inline-javascript].
+In addition to custom assert functions you can also write [inline javascript assertions](#assert-inline-javascript).
 With JavaScript you also have the ability to use regular expression equality matchers (see [Assert: equal](#assert-equal)).

 ## The Anatomy of Test Files